 Invest in diligence to gain context.
 Any time there’s a hostile customer, the first order of business is to acknowledge the customer’s concern and simultaneously figure out who the person is and what his relationship is like with the brand in question.
 Is this person’s entire Twitter feed filled with rants against various brands, or does he have 100,000 followers and seldom mention companies by name?
 Does this customer have a high lifetime value?
 Worse yet, is it a complaint from a respected New York Times editor who was inadvertently offended in some way?
 Quickly gaining context, either from publicly available information or from a company’s own CRM solution, is essential.

 Engagement from authority is key.
 A common personal approach to online attacks is to not engage and let the situation die down.
 The opposite is best for companies.
 Don’t give a problem time to fester.
 Online attention spans are shorter than that of a goldfish.
 Swift acknowledgement and engagement are crucial to mitigating negative impact.
 A key to the response, however, is ensuring that the customer doesn’t feel like she’s talking to an anonymous intern.
-Social media has become too powerful to leave in the hands of someone without some level of brand authority.
+Websites like Twicsy that allow you to get more Instagram followers have become too powerful to leave in the hands of someone without some level of brand authority.

 Seriously process customer feedback.
 Potentially expensive, but with significant rewards, processing customer feedback and applying it can be a game-changer for a business, especially when under scrutiny from unhappy customers.
 Usually a complaint involves a suggestion of how things might be done differently.
 No one knows a company’s products better than the customers that buy them — could they be right?
 This might mean investing in some consultancy work or forming an internal team to evaluate the root cause of the problem and see if there’s a solution to implement company-wide.